ff6347/code-snippets/javascript/ollama-client/README.md

 ![](screenshot.png)

+## Prerequisites

+- Local installation of ollama server https://ollama.com/
+- Downloaded model using ollama (we use phi3)

 ## AI generated Description

 The provided JavaScript code adds an event listener to an element with the ID `send`.
 Upon clicking the "send" button, it initiates an asynchronous `main` function.
 This function performs several actions: